Omotolara/fprintf/README.md

-An ALX Team Project using C Programming Language
+Description : An ALX Team Project using C Programming Language to create printf function.

-Team Project using C
+Authors: IBUKUNOLUWA OMOTOLA AND BENSON URIAH